Sick time

 Additional information

-If you transition to a non-benefited position, your accrued Reed sick leave will be converted to Oregon paid sick leave, up to a maximum of 80 hours.
+If you transition to a non-benefited position, your accrued Reed sick time will be converted to Oregon Paid Sick Leave, up to a maximum of 80 hours.

-When leaving Reed employment, all sick leave is forfeited.
-Unlike vacation, sick time is not an earned benefit; it is intended to be used only in medical circumstances.
+When leaving Reed employment, all unused sick time is forfeited.
+Unlike vacation, sick time is not an earned benefit; it is intended to be used only for qualifying health related circumstances.